 RAFTING IN THE GRAND CANYON

-You will need more days to go rafting in the Grand Canyon, and it is expensive.
-However, it must be an unforgettable experience.
-There are several companies offering rafting tours in the Grand Canyon.
+While it is an expensive, multi-day trip to go rafting in the Grand Canyon, it has to be an unforgettable experience.
+There are several companies who offer guided rafting tours in the Grand Canyon.
 One of the most popular is Oars.

 GRAND CANYON SKYWALK

-It’s not cheap, and I do not know if it is really worth it, but the Grand Canyon Skywalk could not be missing from our list of things to do in the Grand Canyon.
-This walk is located in the West Rim, and although it is not within the Grand Canyon National Park, it might be an interesting option when visiting the Grand Canyon from Las Vegas and when you don’t have much time.
+While it’s not cheap and may or may not be worth it depending, the Grand Canyon Skywalk shouldn’t be missing from our list of things to do in the Grand Canyon.
+This walk is located in the West Rim, and although not located within the Grand Canyon National Park, it might be an interesting option if you want to visit from Las Vegas and are short on time.

 You can find more information about the Grand Canyon West Rim here. ♣